Hygiene: Definition and overview

-Home and everyday hygiene

 Home hygiene overview

-Home hygiene pertains to the hygiene practices that prevent or minimize the spread of disease at home and other everyday settings such as social settings, public transport, the workplace, public places, etc.
+Home hygiene pertains to the hygiene practices that prevent or minimize the spread of disease at home and other everyday settings such as social settings, public transport, the workplace, public places, and more.
 Hygiene in a variety of settings plays an important role in preventing the spread of infectious diseases.
-It includes procedures used in a variety of domestic situations such as hand hygiene, respiratory hygiene, food and water hygiene, general home hygiene (hygiene of environmental sites and surfaces), care of domestic animals, and home health care (the care of those who are at greater risk of infection).
+It includes procedures like hand hygiene, respiratory hygiene, food and water hygiene, general home hygiene (hygiene of environmental sites and surfaces), care of domestic animals, and home health care (the care of those who are at greater risk of infection).

 At present, these components of hygiene tend to be regarded as separate issues, although based on the same underlying microbiological principles.
-Preventing the spread of diseases means breaking the chain of infection transmission.
-Simply put, if the chain of infection is broken, infection cannot spread.
+Preventing the spread of diseases means breaking the chain of infection transmission so that infection cannot spread.
 "Targeted hygiene" is based on identifying the routes of pathogen spread in the home and introducing hygiene practices at critical times to break the chain of infection.
-It is using a risk-based approach based on Hazard Analysis Critical Control Point (HACCP).
+It uses a risk-based approach based on Hazard Analysis Critical Control Point (HACCP).

-The main sources of infection in the home are people (who are carriers or are infected), foods (particularly raw foods), water, pets and domestic animals.
-Sites that accumulate stagnant water – such as sinks, toilets, waste pipes, cleaning tools, face cloths, etc. readily support microbial growth and can become secondary reservoirs of infection, though species are mostly those that threaten "at risk" groups.
-Pathogens (potentially infectious bacteria, viruses etc. – colloquially called "germs") are constantly shed from these sources via mucous membranes, feces, vomit, skin scales, etc. Thus, when circumstances combine, people are exposed, either directly or via food or water, and can develop an infection.
+The main sources of infection in the home are people (who are carriers or are infected), foods (particularly raw foods), water, pets, and domestic animals.
+Sites that accumulate stagnant water – such as sinks, toilets, waste pipes, cleaning tools, and face cloths – readily support microbial growth and can become secondary reservoirs of infection, though species are mostly those that threaten "at risk" groups.
+Pathogens (such as potentially infectious bacteria and viruses – colloquially called "germs") are constantly shed via mucous membranes, feces, vomit, skin scales, and other means.
+When circumstances combine, people are exposed, either directly or via food or water, and can develop an infection.

 The main "highways" for the spread of pathogens in the home are the hands, hand and food contact surfaces, and cleaning cloths and utensils (e.g. fecal–oral route of transmission).
 Pathogens can also be spread via clothing and household linens, such as towels.
-Utilities such as toilets and wash basins, for example, were invented for dealing safely with human waste but still have risks associated with them.
-Safe disposal of human waste is a fundamental need; poor sanitation is a primary cause of diarrhea disease in low income communities.
-Respiratory viruses and fungal spores are spread via the air.
+Utilities such as toilets and wash basins were invented to deal safely with human waste but still have risks associated with them.
+Safe disposal of human waste is a fundamental need; poor sanitation is a primary cause of diarrhea disease in low-income communities.
+Respiratory viruses and fungal spores spread via the air.

 Good home hygiene means engaging in hygiene practices at critical points to break the chain of infection.
-Because the "infectious dose" for some pathogens can be very small (10-100 viable units or even less for some viruses), and infection can result from direct transfer of pathogens from surfaces via hands or food to the mouth, nasal mucous or the eye, 'hygienic cleaning' procedures should be sufficient to eliminate pathogens from critical surfaces.
+Because the "infectious dose" for some pathogens can be very small (10–100 viable units or even less for some viruses), and infection can result from direct transfer of pathogens from surfaces via hands or food to the mouth, nasal mucous, or the eye, "hygienic cleaning" procedures should be adopted to eliminate pathogens from critical surfaces.

 Hand washing

+Regular handwashing with soap is one of the most effective ways to prevent the transmission of pathogens.
+It significantly reduces the risk of gastrointestinal and respiratory infections.

 Respiratory hygiene

-Correct respiratory and hand hygiene when coughing and sneezing reduces the spread of pathogens particularly during the cold and flu season.
+Correct respiratory and hand hygiene when coughing and sneezing reduces the spread of pathogens particularly during the cold and flu season: